normalize/normalize.github.io/docs/transforms.md

 - The transforms used are explicitly shown
 - It allows you to use the same source file in multiple ways without configuration

-For example, `template.jade.js` would return a jade render function whereas `template.jade.html.js` will return the jade template as a compiled string.
+For example, `template.jade.js` returns a jade render function whereas `template.jade.html.js` returns the jade template as a compiled string.

 You can also compose multiple transforms together.
-For example, `.jade.html` is its own transform and so is `.html.js`.
+For example, `.jade.html.js` is a composition of `.jade.html` and `.html.js`.

-In other words, `.jade.html.js` is a composition of transforms!
+Unlike other build systems,

-Unlike other build systems and package managers, transforms have the ability to inject dependencies into your application and automatically install them, making development easier in general.
+transforms have the ability to inject dependencies into your application and automatically install them, making development easier in general.
 For example, to use `.jade.js`, you need to [jade runtime](https://github.com/facebook/regenerator/blob/master/runtime/dev.js).